How to Apply

 3. Register for Standardized Tests (optional)

 We believe that standardized test scores are only one component of a student’s application and not a determining factor in predicting success at Cheshire Academy.
-We are aware that due to the pandemic, it has become increasingly challenging for students to register and sit for a standardized test.
 For the current admission cycle, Cheshire Academy will be test optional.

 Students are welcome to submit standardized test scores, but this is not an application requirement, and those who choose not to do so will not be disadvantaged in the admission process.
 Should you choose to submit a standardized test, below are guidelines on suggested tests.